 4.)
 Make the most of golden hour

-Those warm sunset colors over the lakes or city skyline are special here.
+Those warm sunset colors over the lakes, fields or city skyline are special here.
 Schedule your couple portraits during the hour before sunset.
 The light feels magical and you will not feel rushed.

 5.)
 Choose locations that mean something to you

 Mix in a few personal spots.
-A quick stop at the lakefront, your favorite neighborhood, a historic building, or a meaningful venue can make your gallery feel unique to your story.
+A quick stop at the lakefront, your favorite neighborhood, a historic building, bar, museum, hotel or park can make your gallery feel even more unique.

 6.)
 Capture plenty of real moments

-Some of the best photos happen when you are laughing with your friends, dancing, or sharing a quiet look with your partner.
-Make sure your photographer spends time on candid shots instead of only formal poses.
+Some of the best photos happen when you're laughing with your friends, dancing, or sharing a quiet look with your partner.
+Make sure your photographer spends time on getting those candid shots.
+These tend to be the photos that couples cherish the most.

 7.)
 Build a smart timeline

-Work with your photographer to create a realistic schedule.
+Work with your coordinator or photographer to create a realistic schedule/itinerary.
 Give yourselves enough time for portraits without making guests wait around too long.
+I highly recommend making a list for who's going to be in the portraits and designating a family member or friend to be in charge of getting them in front of the photographer promptly.
+It's also important to schedule adequate time for golden hour shots within one hour of sunset.
 A smooth day leads to more natural and relaxed photos.

 8.)
 Keep your vendors in sync